1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

     .attr('r', 3)
 ```

 Just like with the calculation of previous nominations, we've grouped the data, sorted items in the same group, and saved their index.
-This pattern is useful in a wide range situations// and d3 makes it easy to use.
+This pattern is useful in a wide range situations and d3 makes it easy to use.

 <div id='nominations-offset'></div>